jni/halfway-to-i2k-skimage-napari/tutorial/install_dependencies.md

 should see (1) a matplotlib window with three image panels pop up; when you close this, (2) a napari window showing the same coins image should show up.
 When you close this, the script should finish without errors.

+## Running the notebooks

+This tutorial uses Markdown files (with extension ".md") to store jupyter notebooks managed by jupytext.
+Once you have jupytext installed (as per the instructions above), the experience is pretty much the same as using a regular Jupyter notebook: launch `jupyter notebook` or `jupyter lab`, open this folder, and click on each notebook to follow along with the class.